noinc/SimpleStorefront/README.md

 ### Advanced
 #### Frontend challenges
 * Add a shopping cart/checkout interface
+* Modify the admin dashboard to show graphical charts (using a charting library of your choosing)
 * Create custom styles and design extending a UI library, or write your own UI without a library.
 * Make sure the interface is WCAG 2.0 AA-level compliant [use the WAVE tool to help verify compliance](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh?hl=en-US)
 * Make sure the interface is mobile-friendly targeting screen sizes as small as an iPhone 5.